-- Pooled Income Trusts are a Supplemental Needs Trusts that pools the resources of multiple beneficiaries for investment and use by the depositors.
+- Pooled income trusts are a supplemental needs trust that pools the resources of multiple beneficiaries for investment and use by the depositors.
 Each beneficiary is entitled to a separate sub-account that will reflect their contribution and not impact their eligibility to receive public benefits.

-The Pooled Income Trust is particularly helpful for Medicaid homecare recipients who need access to more of their income than Medicaid permits.
-The homecare recipient deposits with the Trust their excess monthly income that Medicaid deed is too much for them to keep.
+The pooled income trust is particularly helpful for Medicaid homecare recipients who need access to more of their income than Medicaid permits.
+The homecare recipient deposits with the trust their excess monthly income that Medicaid deems too much for them to keep.
 The deposited income is considered exempt by Medicaid and the Medicaid recipient is permitted to use the money for their sole benefit.
 This avoids the reduction or loss of benefits due to excess income.
-The alternative to participating in the Pooled Trust is to contribute the excess income to the cost of one’s care by paying it to the Department of Social Services.
+The alternative to participating in the pooled trust is to contribute the excess income to the cost of one’s care by paying it to the Department of Social Services.

 If you have an active life insurance policy, our estate and special needs planning attorneys can review with you the best way to hold the policy and discuss how the death benefit should be paid to optimize your goals.
 With proper planning, a policy payout will not have to go through probate, interfere with a beneficiary’s government benefits, or be taxed as part of your estate.